uladz-zubrycki/Reseed/readme.md

 # Problem

-Integration tests operating on a real database do modify the data, so some sort of isolation is required to avoid inter-test dependencies, which are usually the reason of random failures and flaky tests.
+Integration tests operating on a real database do modify the data, so some sort of isolation is required to avoid inter-test dependencies, which are usually a reason of random failures and flaky tests.

-There are a few ways to achieve that, each of which has its pros and cons.
+There are a few ways to address that issue, each of which has its pros and cons.
 E.g:
 * Make tests responsible for restoring the data they change;
 * Prepare data needed in the tests themselves and assert in some smart way on this data only;
 * Create and initialize fresh database from scratch for every test;